dessty/livefeed/README.md

 The application was built with Angular 16 for the frontend interface, Node/Express for the Backend Api, and Socket.io for Streaming/Websocket protocol

+## Versioning
+You can pull a particular version tag to see the state of the implementation at a given time v0.5.0 `notification feature` v0.4.0 `Testing integration` v0.3.0 `UI style` v0.2.0 `streaming mechanism prototype` v0.1.0 `Polling mechanism prototype`

 ## Startup instruction
 ```sh